GENERAL INFORMATION FOR APPLICANTS

-The Youth Advisory Committee will be a team of 12 youth from across the municipality of Halifax who will provide input to and advise HRM Council’s Executive Standing Committee.
-The YAC will have a vital role advising HRM Council and Senior officials on youth issues, municipal policies and practices and the relationship with the larger youth community.
-Working at the Municipal level, each Committee member will:
+The Youth Advisory Committee is a team of 12 youth from across Halifax Regional Municipality who provide input to and advise HRM Council’s Executive Standing Committee.
+The YAC has a vital role advising HRM Council and Senior officials on youth issues, municipal policies and practices, and the relationship with the larger youth community.
+Volunteering at the Municipal level, each committee member will:

 • Be available to attend each meeting

 • Work as part of a team to provide input on various municipal matters

 • Commit to address and reduce youth identified barriers, as well as be advocates for youth issues